cms-opendata-analyses/PhysObjectExtractorTool/PhysObjectExtractor/README.md

 The `data` directory is reserved for files with information about the location of datafiles, data quality files, etc.

 The `JEC` directory hosts text files with energy corrections for jets.
-These were obtained executing the `jec_cfg.py` config file.
+These were obtained executing the `jec_cfg.py` config file that resides within.

 The `python` directory hosts the configuration file `poet_cfg.py` and possibly special versions of it.